josmar-crwdstffng/angular/aio/content/guide/frequent-ngmodules.md

 ## `BrowserModule` and `CommonModule`

 `BrowserModule` imports `CommonModule`, which contributes many common directives such as `ngIf` and `ngFor`.
-Additionally, `BrowserModule` re-exports `CommonModule` making all of its directives available to any module that imports `BrowserModule`.
+Additionally, `BrowserModule` re-exports `CommonModule` making all of the associated directives available to any module that imports `BrowserModule`.

 For applications that run in the browser, import `BrowserModule` in the root `AppModule` because it provides services that are essential to launch and run a browser application.
-`BrowserModule`'s providers are for the whole application so it should only be in the root module, not in feature modules.
+The providers of the `BrowserModule` are for the whole application so it should only be in the root module, not in feature modules.
-Feature modules only need the common directives in `CommonModule`; they don't need to re-install app-wide providers.
+Feature modules only need the common directives in `CommonModule`; they do not need to re-install app-wide providers.

 If you do import `BrowserModule` into a lazy loaded feature module, Angular returns an error telling you to use `CommonModule` instead.